danielfrg/danielfrg.com/content/blog/2018/04/anacondacon.md

 Tags: Talk,Python,R,Spark,Hadoop
 Author: Daniel Rodriguez

-Watch me give talk at our annual Anaconda conference about the work we are doing to make data scientist deploy Python and R easier inside Anaconda Enterprise 5.
+Watch me give a talk at our annual Anaconda conference about the work we are doing to make data scientist deploy Python and R easier inside Anaconda Enterprise 5.

 {% youtube vmd7L-FAhus %}